dimsome/com-bridge/README.md

     <img width="33%" src="https://raw.githubusercontent.com/dimsome/com-bridge/main/ChillCat.png">
 </p>

+# Coincidence of Moew (CoM) Repo

-# CoM Repo for ETHGlobal Istanbul 2023 Hackathon
+> for ETHGlobal Istanbul 2023 Hackathon

-Coincidence of Moew (CoM), a cross-chain token swap protocol with Peer-to-Peer (P2P) matching with 1:1 price ratio.
+Coincidence of Moew (CoM), a cross-chain token swap protocol in a Peer-to-Peer (P2P) matching flow and with 1:1 price ratio.

-Basically like CoW-Swap, but cross-chain.
+Basically like CoW-Swap, but for cross-chain bridging.

 ## Problem

 With the omnipresence of Layer 2s and other chains, their low gas prices are a significant advantage.
 However, bridging assets between Layer 2s remains a costly affair.
-Simultaneously, funds are consistently moving in both directions.
+Simultaneously, funds are consistently moving in both directions and yet are using a third party pool or liquidity provider.

+Why not explore this opportunity for a better matching flow?

 ## Solution